-- The 1986 Danish proposal for a 'comprehensive international approach' concerned the resettlement of refugees from first countries of asylum.
+- □ The 1986 Danish proposal for a 'comprehensive international approach' concerned the resettlement of refugees from first countries of asylum.
 In the 41st Session of the United Nations General Assembly in 1986, Denmark proposed a global quota arrangement whereby countries participating in resettlement would be receiving resettled refugees based on population, population density and GDP.
-The proposal nevertheless did not indicate any weighting of the different criteria and was not followed up (IGC (1998), p 32). - The German proposal from 1994 recommended using a combination of three factors equally: 1) the size of the MS's population as a proportion of the Union (1/3); 2) the size of the national territory as a proportion of the whole Union (1/3); and 3) the MS's gross domestic product as a proportion of the whole Union (1/3).
-The proposal contained a table with indicative figures (distribution key), which according to the draft should have been revised every 5 years. - The Austrian proposal argued for a division of states into size categories (small; middle-size and large) based on their weighting of votes in a certain forum - e.g. EU Council (IGC (1998), p 61). - ➡ Eurasylum/Ramboll 2010 compared four different models, where each was based on the same parameters but with a different weighting.
+The proposal nevertheless did not indicate any weighting of the different criteria and was not followed up (IGC (1998), p 32). - The German proposal from 1994 recommended using a combination of three factors equally: 1) the size of the MS's population as a proportion of the Union (1/3); 2) the size of the national territory as a proportion of the whole Union (1/3); and 3) the MS's gross domestic product as a proportion of the whole Union (1/3).8 The proposal contained a table with indicative figures (distribution key), which according to the draft should have been revised every 5 years. - The Austrian proposal argued for a division of states into size categories (small; middle-size and large) based on their weighting of votes in a certain forum - e.g. EU Council (IGC (1998), p 61). - Eurasylum/Ramboll 2010 compared four different models, where each was based on the same parameters but with a different weighting.
 All four models were based on the: 1) GDP per capita, 2) population, and 3) density.
-Model 1 equally weighted all three parameters (33,3/33,3/33,3); Model 2 applied a weighting of 40/40/20; Model 3 used a weighting of 60/30/10; and Model 4 applied a weighting of 30/60/10 (European Commission (2010)).
+Model 1 equally weighted all three parameters (33,3/33,3/33,3); Model 2 applied a weighting of 40/40/20; Model 3 used a weighting of 60/30/10; and Model 4 applied a weighting of 30/60/10 (European Commission (2010)). - The SWP proposal (2013) followed a multifactor approach that considered the economic strength (weighted at 40%), the size of population (weighted at 40%), the geographic area (weighted at 10%) and the unemployment rate (weighted at 10%) (Angenendt et al 2013). - □ In the distribution key tabled by the EC under the European Agenda on Migration in May 2015, population size and GDP are weighted with 40% each, unemployment rate and asylum applications filed previously are each weighted with 10%.
+The Agenda's second implementation package in September added a cap for the effect of unemployment and previous asylum applications, increasing the weighting of GDP and population size to more than 45% each.